Australian Christian College – Darling Downs

 Australian Christian College – Darling Downs is a Christian co-educational school, located in Brookdale, a suburb of Perth, Western Australia.
-The school has grades ranging from Kindergarten to Year 6.
+The school has grades ranging from Kindergarten to Year 10.

 The school is owned and operated by Christian Education Ministries Ltd and is a member of the Association of Independent Schools of Western Australia.

-The principal, Jacqui Burrage, previously worked in leadership positions at a number of Christian schools in Western Australia.
+The former principal, Jacqui Burrage, previously worked in leadership positions at a number of Christian schools in Western Australia.
 Most students who attend the school reside in the southeast corridor of Perth, with a school bus service available.

 Enrolment

 Enrolment is open to all, but non-Christian students must accept the school's Christian teaching and ethos.

 Australian Christian College – Darling Downs is one of six Australian Christian Colleges.